-As for the capital policy and shareholder returns, in addition to stable and continuous dividends, the Board of Directors discussed and resolved on the share buyback program of up to 150 billion yen for the improvement of capital efficiency and enhancement of shareholder returns.
-Please refer to the following URL for more details.
+As for the capital policy and shareholder returns, in addition to stable and continuous dividends, the Board of Directors discussed and resolved on the share buyback program after considering the capital markets environment and the outlook of the Company's financial position.
+Please refer to the following URLs for more details.